euzhiang/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-5](./PA1_template_files/figure-html/unnamed-chunk-5.png)

-The maxinum number of steps and the time interval in which it occurs is
+The maximum number of steps and the time interval in which it occurs is

 ```r
 maxSteps<-max(averageSteps$NumSteps)